ominitay/shellsaber/README.md

 ShellSaber is a mod manager written in POSIX-compliant shell script to support Beat Saber modding on Linux.

-***WARNING: This script is very much a work-in-progress.
-Error-catching is very sparse, and bugs will be significant and common.
-Please use geefr's [QBeat or Beataroni](https://github.com/geefr/beatsaber-linux-goodies) in the meantime.***

 ## Why?

 Linux has no mod managers besides